Understanding the Recent Fluctuations of Brandywine Realty Trust's (BDN) Stock

 Credit Suisse gave a rating of “Neutral” to BDN, setting the target price at $0 in the report published on June 23rd of the previous year.

-During the last 5 trading sessions, BDN fell by -3.79%, which changed the moving average for the period of 200-days by -60.09% in comparison to the 20-day moving average, which settled at $5.10.
-In addition, Brandywine Realty Trust saw -29.92% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BDN rose by +6.96%, which changed the moving average for the period of 200-days by -52.62% in comparison to the 20-day moving average, which settled at $4.77.
+In addition, Brandywine Realty Trust saw -25.04% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BDN